 NOTE: Read the article to for the findings.

 If your morning routine involves tossing down a handful of dietary supplements in vague hopes of boosting your energy or warding off illness this week or disease down the line, you might want to dial back and rethink your approach—especially if you’re of the mindset that you don’t need to discuss your supplements regimen with your doctor.

 Here’s why: Although dietary supplements can play a role in remedying a vitamin deficiency or nutritional imbalance, they’re generally unnecessary for people who have a well-rounded diet, and supplements might even pose health risks, Donald Hensrud, M.D., MPH, director of the Mayo Clinic Center Healthy Living Program, tells SELF. …

 NOTE: Read the article for more from Dr. Hensrud.

 The Mayo Clinic College of Medicine and Science includes five schools:

-Tags: About, AFib, amyloidosis, antiplatelet, artificial intelligence, atrial fibrillation, Center for the Science of Health Care Delivery, Charanjit Rihal, colorectal cancer, COVID-19, Dawn Marie Davis, dermatology, Donald Hensrud, emergency medicine, Findings, genetics, heart failure, hereditary cancer, Innovations, integrative medicine, Kade McQuivey, Matthew Sztajnkrycer, Mayo Clinic College of Medicine and Science, Mayo Clinic Proceedings, Morie Gertz, News, News of the Week, orthopedic surgery, orthopedics, pancreatitis, physician burnout, Progress Updates, sleep medicine, Stephanie Faubion, stroke, supplements, women's health, Xuan Zhu
+Tags: About, AFib, amyloidosis, antiplatelet, artificial intelligence, atrial fibrillation, Center for the Science of Health Care Delivery, Charanjit Rihal, colorectal cancer, COVID-19, Dawn Marie Davis, dermatology, Donald Hensrud, emergency medicine, Findings, genetics, heart failure, hereditary cancer, Innovations, integrative medicine, Kade McQuivey, Matthew Sztajnkrycer, Mayo Clinic College of Medicine and Science, Mayo Clinic Proceedings, Morie Gertz, News, News of the Week, orthopedic surgery, orthopedics, pancreatitis, physician burnout, Progress Updates, sleep medicine, Stephanie Faubion, stroke, supplements, wearable technology, women's health, Xuan Zhu